websavers/formidable-select-optgroup/readme.txt

 Contributors: montanabanana, abda53, jas8522, websavers
 Tags: formidable select optgroup form
 Requires at least: 3.0
-Tested up to: 4.1
+Tested up to: 5.4
-Stable tag: 0.1.0.6
 License: GPLv2 or later

 == Description ==
-This plugin will allow you to create optgroup's in your select forms
+This plugin will allow you to group select tag options using HTML standard <optgroup> tags in your Formidable forms

 == Installation ==
 1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install from the repository